2022 High School Graduation Rate Improves for the First Time Since 2019

 Key trends by racial and ethnic group:

-• American Indian and Alaska Native students: Three in four (75%) graduated on time in 201920, an improvement of 1 percentage point from 20182019 and 5 percentage points over the last seven years.
-Despite these gains, American Indian and Alaska Native students still face more hurdles to on-time graduation than their peers of other racial and ethnic backgrounds.
+• American Indian and Alaska Native students: Almost three in four (74%) graduated on time in 202122, the same figure as the previous year and a 4‑percentage-point improvement over 20132014.
+Despite this progress, American Indian and Alaska Native students still face more hurdles to on-time graduation than their peers of other racial and ethnic backgrounds.

-• Asian and Pacific Islander students: Although rates declined slightly in 20192020, as noted, they still improved by 3 percentage points over the previous seven years, and at 92%, this group continues to be the most likely to graduate on time compared to other racial or ethnic groups.
-However, when education data are disaggregated by specific Asian American and Native Hawaiian and Pacific Islander groups, large disparities emerge as these are widely heterogenous populations.
+• Asian and Pacific Islander students: Rates improved from 93% to 94% in 20212022, representing a 5‑percentage-point jump from eight years ago.
+However, when education data are disaggregated by specific Asian American and Native Hawaiian and Pacific Islander groups, large disparities emerge as these are widely heterogeneous populations.

 High School Graduation Rates Also Vary at the State Level